How to Find the Best Protein Powder Without Milk Products

 A milk product is any food, beverage, or ingredient made from milk or derived from milk.
-Common milk products include cheese, yogurt, butter, and whey protein.

-Some food additives are also milk products.
-A popular example is caseinate, which is used as an emulsifier and thickener.
+A popular example is sodium caseinate, which is added to many products, including protein powder, as an emulsifier and thickener.

-Keep in mind that “non dairy” does not mean “dairy-free.”
+Keep in mind that “non-dairy” does not mean dairy-free.

 Also note that “lactose-free” does not mean “dairy-free.”

-Finally, if you have a sensitive stomach, milk products are not be only thing you should avoid.
+It is also worth noting that if you have a sensitive stomach, milk products are not the only thing you should avoid.

-Here is a list of the most common food additives in protein supplements:
+⚠️ Here is a list of the most common food additives in protein supplements:

 - acacia fiber